jasonsbarr/foundations-of-programming-javascript/docs/intro/computers.md

 Today we think of computers as electronic machines that do all sorts of things for us, but the first "computers" were actually human beings.

-In fact, the earliest reference to the word "computer" comes from a book published in 1613.

-It was talking about a person who did mathematical calculations.
+In fact, the earliest reference to the word "computer" comes from a book published in 1613, and it was talking about a person who did mathematical calculations.

 "Computer" as a term was used exclusively in this manner until mechanical computing machines became more commonplace around the late 19th century.